lprior-repo/books/markdown_output/Continuous_Deployment/Continuous_Deployment.md

 This function is used in many places throughout the component tree, and it is invoked whenever the product category is displayed, such as in each product detail page.
 [Figure](#page-456-0) 9-1 shows a breadcrumb containing the category being displayed at the top of the detail page.

 <span id="page-456-0"></span>![](_page_456_Figure_0.jpeg)

+Chocolate in our house was part of festivities, part of the good times when we came together to share and show that we care.
+It wasn't so much about the sweetness of the chocolate, yet the sweetness we keep in our hearts all the year round yet need these occasions to let it show.

 Figure 9-1.
 The product detail page with a category and an old product ID